 Martin Marietta Materials

 - Market value: $17.5 billion

 As mentioned a minute ago, a key plank of Joe Biden's platform is his "Build Back Better" plan, which includes pledges to "mobilize American manufacturing" and "build a modern infrastructure."

-Biden might have to negotiate with a Republican Senate, but he's unlikely to get a lot of pushback on these particular issues.
+While Biden will certainly benefit from a more accommodative Senate, he was unlikely to get a lot of pushback on these particular issues.
 Both parties at least pay lip service to the need for a manufacturing renaissance and for investments in infrastructure.

 "Infrastructure improvement and supply-chain reshoring of health care goods and other items deemed critical to national security likely will be pushed either by a split government or one led by the Democrats," WFII analysts say.